CoMoS-SA/climaterepo/aggregation/README.txt

-README for the Code and the links to the data sources to produce the aggregated climate time-series available from https://share.streamlit.io/app/weightedclimatedata/ and extensively discussed in the Data Article "A unified repository for pre-processed climate data weighted by gridded economic activity"
+README for the Code and the links to the data sources to produce the aggregated climate time-series available from https://share.streamlit.io/app/weightedclimatedata/ and extensively discussed in the Data Article "A unified dataset for pre-processed climate indicators weighted by gridded economic activity"

 #------------------------------------------------------